TexasKnox CountyCourt Process

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle while intoxicated.
-This typically involves presenting evidence such as:
+• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This typically involves presenting evidence of your impairment, such as field sobriety test results, breath or blood test results, and witness testimony.

 First Offense